Skip to content

 • Large 1L spray for whole-car prep

-1. Make sure paint is cool and dry.
+2. Make sure paint is cool and dry

-2. Spray Stripp-Ex onto a clean microfibre cloth.
+3. Spray Stripp-Ex onto a clean microfibre cloth

-No – it’s a solvent wipe, not a miracle worker.
-Nano-ceramic coatings are far too durable and will need machine polishing to be removed properly.
+No – it’s a solvent wipe and whilst it will remove many waxes and sealants it may not be able to remove the most durable coatings.
+Nano-ceramic coatings are often far too durable and will need machine polishing or wet sanding to be removed properly.

 Can I use Stripp-Ex on fresh paint or SMART repairs?